andrewcampi/atom_pro/README.md

 Enter the IP address of your LMStudio API, port, and model name.

+### DISCLAIMER

+Since we are not using OpenAI for the pro version, the quality of Atom Pro's response is directly tied to the quality of the LLM you select.
+I tested this using Mistral7B and the quality was significantly lower than using OpenAI, to the point where the responses were causing errors.
+It is highly recommended to select a model of GPT-3.5 quality level or higher (research some benchmarks to make sure you are selecting a quality model).
+That being said, runing a 70B model would require a very powerful rig.

+Open Source LLM Leaderboard: https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard

 ### Running Atom Pro

 To run Atom Pro's server: